 As mentioned above, Mr. Susz passed away unexpectedly in June 2022, and all of his unvested stock option awards and unvested restricted stock unit awards immediately terminated pursuant to their terms.
 As a result of such immediate termination, the Compensation Committee did not have sufficient time to consider providing Mr. Susz's family with continued or accelerated vesting treatment for these unvested awards.
 In celebration of Mr. Susz's dedication and service to the Company for over 25 years, and in recognition of the value that Mr. Susz contributed to the Company both before and after its March 2021 initial public offering, in August 2022, the Compensation Committee approved a special bonus of \$1 million to be paid to Mr. Susz's estate, which payment was made in early fiscal 2024.
-In addition, the Compensation Committee acted to extend the post-service exercise period for Mr. Susz's outstanding and exercisable stock options.
-In the absence of this Compensation Committee action, Mr. Susz's outstanding and exercisable stock options.
-In the absence of this death.
-Based on our stock price of \$8.08 on August 29, 2022, the intrinsic value of this action was approximately \$284,180 (however, based on our stock price of \$3.75 on January 28, 2023, the intrinsic value of this action was approximately \$284,00.
+In addition, the Compensation Committee acted to extend the post-service exercise period for Mr. Susz's outstanding and exercisable stock options (covering 182,309 shares at exercise prices ranging from \$1.17 per share to \$12.00 per share) for the full remaining term of such stock options.
+In the absence of this Compensation Committee action, Mr. Susz's outstanding and exercisable stock options would have expired after just one year from the date of his death.
+Based on our stock price of \$8.08 on August 29, 2022, the intrinsic value of this action was approximately \$284,180 (however, based on our stock price of \$3.75 on January 28, 2023, the intrinsic value of this action was approximately \$88,630).